Sattva Strong

 Daily Routine: Dinacharya

-Adjust asana practices to balance the needs of Vata, Pitta and Kapha.
+Adjust asana practices to balance the needs of Vata, Pitta, and Kapha.

 Movement: Asanas For Doshas